jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-4.md

 {{< l a="Socrates" >}}
-We have four divisions of knowledge:
+We have 4 divisions of knowledge:

 1. Knowledge from the intellect -- this is concerned with being:
 - Science [Physics]